betaflight/blackbox-log-viewer/README.md

 ### Development mode

 We are using [vite](https://vitejs.dev/) for development setup.
-It provides bundling and various over optimisations like hot module reloading.
+It provides bundling and various optimisations like hot module reloading.

 With `node` and `yarn` setup, sto start developing run: